junkiebev/community-catalog/templates/IBM WebSphere MQ/0/README.md

 ### Usage:
  1. Select IBM WebSphere MQ from catalog.
  2. Specify (or leave default) the port(s) to expose for external access to the liberty applications.
-    * **THESE MUST BE UNIQUE!**
+    * I suggest you leave these alone
  4. Click deploy.

-The IBM WebSphere MQ server can now be accessed over the ports that were provided.
+The IBM WebSphere MQ server and WebSphere Liberty applications can now be accessed over the ports that were provided.